Redefining your success story in business…do whatever it takes?!

 “There is no such thing as a natural business owner.
 Successful business owners and entrepreneurs are not born with an innate set of skills that produces business excellence and success.
 Great business owners work hard, practice, study, test, think, correct and practice some more” (pg.
 5)

-Mastery at business skills, strategic growth planning, disciplined implementing and continuous measurement:
+Mastery of business skills, strategic growth planning, disciplined implementation and continuous measurement:

-Deciding to choose start a business and become a business owner is a second profession!
+Deciding to choose to start a business and become a business owner is a second profession!

 It takes a couple of minutes to register a business online, open a bank account and print some business cards, instantly a business owner!

-In reality becoming a successful business owner requires the same level of investment in time and money to guarantee any degree of sustainable success than any other profession.
+In reality, becoming a successful business owner requires the same level of investment in time and money to guarantee any degree of sustainable success as any other profession.

-Add to this the reality of the current economic reality, sound business skills and knowledge becomes a critical requirement for any level of success at the game of business.
+Add to this the reality of the current economic reality, sound business skills and knowledge become a critical requirement for any level of success at the game of business.

 The next critical element to success in business is thinking, reflecting, planning and implementing specific growth strategies.
 This requires brutal, painstaking honesty – Where are we now?
 Where do we want to go?
 What are some of our future desired outcomes?